How to relieve or remove muscle knots yourself?

 How do you get a muscle knot?

 Overload is often the cause of a muscle knot.
 Muscle injuries can also cause knots.
 People with desk jobs are also more likely to experience muscle knots.
-They have less movement and may adopt the wrong body position just because they sit behind a desk all day.
+They have less movement and may adopt the wrong body position because they sit behind a desk all day.
 An unhealthy lifestyle, stress, and anxiety can also be a cause.

 How exactly I got my muscle knot is still a mystery to me.

-4 tips to prevent muscle knots
+Four tips to prevent muscle knots

-• massage
+• Massage

 • Magnesium